Ralim/IronOS/Documentation/Settings.md

 ### Setting: Anim. speed

-How fast should the menu animations loop or off setting.
+Allows the pace of animations to be set or turned off.

 On device help text: